Roman Roads in Scotland

-Over a period of two years quite a bit of time was spent researching the route of an apparent Roman road that, as far as has been determined, has not been previously identified.
+Over a period of two years quite a bit of time was spent researching the route of an apparent Roman road that, as far as has been determined, had not been previously identified.

 A five-page summary report was written in 2007 and submitted for publication in the journal Discovery and Excavation in Scotland (DES), published annually by the Council for Scottish Archaeology (since then renamed, Archaeology Scotland).
 The editor did not include the last two paragraphs of speculation on the purpose of the route, but otherwise revised it in minor ways before printing it in the New Series, Volume 8, 2007, edition of DES, distributed in the summer of 2008.
 The five-page summary report as originally submitted, plus a revision since the original misnamed Dalserf Burn as Draffan Burn, is in the following PDF file:

-A detailed report has also been prepared and submitted to the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS).
-It is understood that their on-line data-base of historic sites will, in a few months, refer to the report and they will make the report available to those who inquire.
-As of March 2009, reference to this route and the archived report have not yet been included in the RCAHMS CANMORE/CANMAP data base, but they have agreed to include it.
+A detailed report has also been prepared and submitted for the archives of the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS).
+Their on-line data-base of historic sites refers to the report and the report is available to those who inquire.
 Since the 35-page report was submitted to RCAHMS in May 2008, an error has come to light -- Dalserf Burn was incorrectly referred to as Draffan Burn.
 Since Dalserf Burn flows parallel to Draffan Road, it is easy to see how the error occurred, but even so, it was checked countless times -- I sometimes can't see my own errors.
 The corrected 35-page detailed report is in the following PDF file:

 Pictures have been taken along the route of the possible Roman road.
 Those pictures, with captions, are in the following photo album: